-Our Business Development Manager Dr Anthony Morfa will be attending to 2019 Annual RD Watt Memorial Lecture: Women in Agriculture.
+Our Business Development Manager Dr Anthony Morfa will be attending 2019 Annual RD Watt Memorial Lecture: Women in Agriculture.

 o celebrate International Women’s Day, and to commemorate our long history of agricultural education, research and outreach, we recognise the remarkable work of women in agriculture.